Shopping Cart

 Posted on

-Every camp trip involves packing, and before deciding what to pack, you’ll have to decide what type of luggage you’re going use to pack your camp gear into.
+Every camp trip involves packing, and before deciding what to pack, you'll have to decide what type of camp luggage you're going use to pack your camp gear into.
 This leads to the question: which is better for camp, a trunk or a duffle?

 The truth is that the right container for your camper could be a footlocker trunk, a suitcase, a duffel bag, or it could even be a large backpack.
 With the help of camp experts Dr. Chris Thurber and Dr. Jon Malinowski, we've compiled a list of tips for choosing the best luggage for camp.